RepoDynamics/PyPackIT/docs/website_sphinx/source/contribute/feedback/report/security.md

+---
+sd_hide_title: true
+---
-# {project_name} Security and Vulnerability Disclosure Policy
+# Security Vulnerability

-{project_name} takes the security and privacy of all its users and members very seriously, and is committed to [ensuring the safety]({url_security_measures}) of its products and services.
+{{project_name}} takes the security and privacy of all its users and members very seriously, and is committed to [ensuring the safety]({url_security_measures}) of its products and services.

 In case a security vulnerability is detected that may affect users, we take immediate action to:
 1. fix the issue as soon as possible,
-2. publish a new security patch release in case a published application was affected,
+2. release a new security patch in case a published application was affected,
 3. release a security advisory, detailing the vulnerability, as well as guidelines for end-users to protect themselves.
 Security advisories are accessible on our website and repository, as well as via a feed.

+## Vulnerability Disclosure Policy

 <blockquote>
     🛡️**Supported Versions**